navidkmp/navidkmp/README.md

 # Hi, I'm Navid👋

 Welcome to my GitHub profile!
-I'm a passionate developer focused on learning and building real-world projects with Python, Django & javascript, react.
+I'm a passionate developer focused on learning and building real-world projects with Python, Django & javascript, react!

 ---